MicahElliott/flowrist/README.md

 - a reality of **near-0 D/SFBs** with easy alt-fingerings
 - **offloading pinkies** for busy indexes and middles

-It is designed to be easy to transition to from Colemak(-DH) with ~12 (mostly lower-freq) keys moving, and maintaining most of its core.
+It is designed to be **easy to transition to from Colemak(-DH)** with ~12 (mostly lower-freq) keys moving, and maintaining most of its core (only 2 of the top-10 freqs changed: `a` and `o`).
 One could also transition from QWERTY with ~13 moves (see section below for intermediate layout).
-The intentionally high SFBs are almost all middle-index finger overlaps, and applying the overlap technique actually brings the elbows outward into a more natural wrist position.
+The intentionally high SFBs (still under 2%) are almost all middle-to-index finger overlaps, and applying that overlap technique actually brings the elbows outward into a more natural wrist position.

-There is a sample implementation for QMK.

 ```
-√ j b f p x   y w o u '
+√ " b f p x   y w o u '
   l r s t m   ¢ ŋ e i a
 q g k c d v   n h / . ,
-       ◊ ⇑  z  ⇐ _
+       ◊ ⇑     ⇐ _
 ```

 (`√` is _compose_, `◊` is _magic_, `ŋ` is `nh` _adaptive_, `¢` is `Ctrl-c`,
-and all of these are optional)
+`j` (`px`) and `z` (`gk`) are combos, and all of these are optional)

 It's really designed to be used with a reverse-symmetric-stagger keyboard (to make the SFB overlaps easier) as:

 ```
-\   j b f p x  \    /  y w o u ' /
+\   " b f p x  \    /  y w o u ' /
  \   l r s t m  \  /    ŋ e i a /
   \ q g k c d v  \/  n h / . , /
-           ◊ ⇑    z   ⇐ _
+           ◊ ⇑        ⇐ _
 ```

 _(It has been tried on a matrix-style keyboard and still felt good, but needs